 The performance is what defines a product and the Lowrance HOOK-7 is extremely functional and versatile.
 The transducer is much better than one would find on the smaller HOOK-5 and instead of upgrading to an ice-resistant transducer, this one is already ideal for cold weather conditions.
 The multiple frequencies it offers makes the fish finder ideal for more than just casting into deep water, it can also be adjusted for dropshotting.

 However, the only flaw is the lack of internet and the ability to share locations and hotspots.
 In today’s modern world, everything is linked to the internet and communication, but the Lowrance HOOK series has completely missed out on this trend and this needs to be included in future products or even upgrades.

 One of the prominently good features of the Lowrance HOOK series is the GPS and the mapping capabilities.
 The HOOK-7 continues this trend with the same GPS system and capabilities as the top fishfinders on the market today.
 It enables the User to plot around 3000 waypoints while containing charts and maps of over 3000 US lakes and rivers.
 This feature is great for the traveling angler and eliminates the need to constantly download new maps.
 It is also worth mentioning that the antenna is highly sensitive and we found it to be extremely accurate.

 HOOK-7 Pros and Cons

 - Reasonably priced

-- Highly accurate and sensitive GPS system (HOOK-7x does not have a GPS)
+- Highly accurate and sensitive GPS system (except for HOOK-7x, which does not have a GPS)

 - Multifunctional use in wet and hot weather